auto-mausx/Cloud-Engineer-Bootcamp/Essentials-Linux-System-Admin-LFS201/Process-Monitoring/Readme.md

 4. Run the jobs program.
 What does it tell you?

 5. Bring the job back to the foreground, then terminate it using kill from another window

+## Check on learning

+1. Which of the following are process monitoring tools?
+Select all answers that apply.

+    - ps
+    - pstree
+    - top

+2. Which command will show the parent process IDs (PPIDs) for all the processes on the system?

+    - ps -elf